My ULTIMATE camera choosing guide (for noobs)

 an in-camera double exposure on fuji x100v

-Moving on to the third category, this would be for people who want photography more for the experience itself.
+Moving on to the other category, this would be for people who want photography more for the experience itself.
 People who don't necessarily care as much about the results as much as they just want to have a camera that is pleasant to use, looks cool, and maybe doesn't require as much editing.

 But it can also come with some downsides.
 In a lot of cities, you'll attract unwanted attention for carrying a $15,000 lens and camera combo around, for example.
 You don't necessarily want to do that late at night in some parts of the world.